All Episodes

 I become more observant.

-One thing that I was thinking about this last night and prep preparing to talk to you.
+Even with my fandom and love for football, one thing that I was thinking about this last night and preparing to talk to you, it seems like one of the things that always happens is unexpected.

-There's there's a like I remember uh the uh Redskins against the Broncos one year, a running back that had two yards all season, Timmy Smith was the MVP or came close to Doug Williams.
+I remember the Redskins against the Broncos one year, a running back that had two yards all season.

-Uh I'm looking at something like that because these teams have had a season full of tape to look at each other on.
+I'm looking at something like that because these teams have had a season full of tape to look at each other on.

-And you would like if surprise I wouldn't be surprised now because I've been looking for the unexpected.
+And you would like if surprise, I wouldn't be surprised now because I've been looking for the unexpected.

-He's had the hands of Dr. Noel.
+He's had the hands of Dr. Noll.

 Oh, he can't catch anything.